Marie-ClairePRO/LatentColorDiffusion/README.md

 ### Inference

 By default, this uses the [DDIM sampler](https://arxiv.org/abs/2010.02502), and renders images of size 512x512 (which it was trained on) in 50 steps.
-The images can be resized to original with parameters.
+The images can be resized to original with parameters.<br/>
-The code for inference is in *colorize/colorize.py*, and you can change parameters in the code.
+The code for inference is in *colorize/colorize.py*, and you can change parameters in the code.<br/>
 Put your images in a sample_data folder.
 Prompts can be given for inference but have shown unuseful, even deteriorating the results.
 We chose the cfg_scale to be 1. and give no prompt.<br/>
 Inference parameters :<br/>
+*
-*ddim_steps : set to 50, 30 can sometimes show good results. <br/>
+* ddim_steps : set to 50, 30 can sometimes show good results. <br/>
-sample : True by default, start the basic inference.<br/>
+* sample : True by default, start the basic inference.<br/>
-inpaint / outpaint : start inference with mask to inpaint or outpaint.<br/>
+* inpaint / outpaint : start inference with mask to inpaint or outpaint.<br/>
-mask : mask is in format 64x64 (latent space), 1 for unchanged zone and 0 for in/outpaint.<br/>
+* mask : mask is in format 64x64 (latent space), 1 for unchanged zone and 0 for in/outpaint.<br/>
-progressive_sampling : save intermediate steps of prediction.<br/>
+* progressive_sampling : save intermediate steps of prediction.<br/>
-reshape_to_initial : inference is on 512x512 square images, you want to reshape them afterwards back to original.<br/>
+* reshape_to_initial : inference is on 512x512 square images, you want to reshape them afterwards back to original.<br/>
-apply_color_to_sample : mix original input luminance to sampled output colors (VAE modify image details).<br/>
+* apply_color_to_sample : mix original input luminance to sampled output colors (VAE modify image details).<br/>
-write_inputs : to save the input (color and grayscale if given color etc).<br/>
+* write_inputs : to save the input (color and grayscale if given color etc).<br/>
-color_scale : only natural desaturation post sampling to give better looking results.<br/>
+* color_scale : only natural desaturation post sampling to give better looking results.<br/>
-starting_desat : in ]0,1] for initial level of desaturation (1 for grayscale).*<br/>
+* starting_desat : in ]0,1] for initial level of desaturation (1 for grayscale).
+*

-Dataset parameters:
+Dataset parameters:<br/>
+*
-*path_to_im : might be image or directory to video frames (png or jpg).<br/>
+* path_to_im : might be image or directory to video frames (png or jpg).<br/>
-outdir : by default is outputs.<br/>
+* outdir : by default is outputs.<br/>
-isSource : whether image is source or you want to convert it grayscale.*
+* isSource : whether image is source or you want to convert it grayscale.
+*

 #### Training